gragio/wordavel/readme.md

     - wordpress
 ```
 - Check your hosts file and add second virtual host for WP admin side.
-- Set values in your .env file for DB and WPDB connections.
+- Set values in your .env file for WP params.
+Generate your unique keys to [Roots.io](https://roots.io/salts.html)
 - If you move wordpress's directory, Set $bootstrapFilePath in app/Providers/WordPressServiceProvider.php
 - Run
 ```